No travel experience in Japan is complete without sampling some of Japan’s most popular snacks.

 Weirdest Japanese snack: Moko Toilet Candy

-Moko Moko is the original strange candy snack, which deserves a notable mention.
+Moko Moko is the original strange candy snack, which means it deserves a shoutout.

 This is probably one of the weirdest candies you’ll find.
-It is a bubbly powder candy mixed in a small plastic toilet.
+It’s a bubbly powder candy mixed in a small plastic toilet.

-The package comes with your own tiny toilet and the flavored candy to make your own concoction.
+The package comes with your own tiny toilet and flavored candy to make the concoction.

 Once water is added into the toilet bowl over the powder, it starts to bubble.
 The flavors of the bubbles vary.